 Digital material about the Kelly story can be explored by:

 - browsing or searching our catalogue to view, download for free, or order (for a fee) digitised manuscripts and photographs

 - viewing material on ergo, our research and study website for students

 - reading articles about Kelly in the Library’s La Trobe Journal, newspapers, journals and ebooks

-- watching videos, including a virtual reconstruction of Kelly’s armour and a discussion about the archaeological dig at Glenrowan.
+- watching videos, including a virtual reconstruction of Kelly’s armour and the relocation of the armour in 2021.